 NetApp Cloud Volumes

-- NetApp Cloud Volumes for Google Cloud web page
+- NetApp Cloud Volumes for Google Cloud solution brief (PDF)

 - Selecting the appropriate service level and allocated capacity for NetApp Cloud Volumes Service